-- The unpaid cost of Medicaid.
-Last year we provided $77.7 million in healthcare not covered by state Medicaid.
-Medicaid is a healthcare program that assists low-income families or individuals pay for the care they need.
+- Unpaid costs of Medicaid: In FY2017, CHI Health provided $92.5 million in health care not covered by state Medicaid.
+That number is up 17 percent over 2016.
+Medicaid is a health care program that assists low-income families or individuals to pay for the care they need.